Mathematical programs with complementarity constraints and application to hyperparameter tuning: Solution methods

-It is helpful to remember that $t$ here is chosen according to $\epsilon$.
-The first inequality \eqref{eq:inf_penal} comes from the fact that any global minimum of \MPCC{} is also feasible for \eqref{eq:penalisation}.
-The second inequality \eqref{eq:ineq_second} comes from the fact that $z^t$ is a global minimum of $f(z)+\penaltyparam{}^t G(z)H(z)$.

-The conclusion of \eqref{eq:ineq_conclusion} implies that $\bar{z}$ achieves a smaller objective value than the infinimum over objectives of the MPCC feasible points in problem \eqref{eq:inf_mpcc}.
-But this contradicts the MPCC feasibility of $\bar{z}$.
-Therefore we conclude that $\lim_{t\rightarrow\infty}\left( G(z^t)^\top H(z^t) \right)=0$.
-By the continuity of the functions $G$ and $H$, we have $ G(z^*)^\top H(z^*)=0$.\myqed \end{proof}

-Next, we provide an example, which shows how important it is for the sequence of points generated by Algorithm~\ref{alg:penalisation} to be global optimal solutions for the penalised problem \eqref{eq:penalisation}.
+Next, we provide an example, which shows when the assumption that $G(\zzz^*)^{\top} H(\zzz^*)=0$ fails.
 In this example, the objective and constraint functions $f,G,H:\R^2\rightarrow\R$ are all continuously differentiable, and the \MPCCLICQ{} is satisfied.
 Nevertheless, its corresponding penalisation formulation has a sequence of local minimums that converge to an infeasible point for the corresponding \MPCC{}.

 \begin{example} Consider the following example of MPCC: \end{example}